leukeleu/django-hidp/packages/hidp/docs/registration.md

 User registration is managed by the `RegistrationView` at the `signup/` route.

 :::{note}
 The availability of the `signup/` route can be controlled using the `REGISTRATION_ENABLED` setting.
+If not defined, it defaults to `True`.
+In a future version of HIdP, registration will be disabled if `REGISTRATION_ENABLED` is not defined.
+It is recommended to explicitly set `REGISTRATION_ENABLED` to `True` or `False` in your settings.
 :::

 ## Email and password registration